Shourai/openwrt/README.md

 Also a firewall needs to be set up so the guests cannot access the rest of the network.

+Be sure to forward the firewall zone to WAN, to be able to access the internet.

 /etc/config/network
 ```
 config switch_vlan